-1 Radnor House Sevenoaks Bullying Prevention Strategy
+4. Bullying Prevention Strategy

-The school places a great deal of emphasis on fostering positive relationships between all members of the school community, because a positive school environment and supportive relationships reduce incidents of bullying.

-The school endeavours to prevent bullying and has adopted a range of programmes that raise awareness and resilience.
-These programmes are supported through the PSHEE and Reflections programme, circle time, form time, the child support programme, counselling support, teacher mentors, pupil leadership initiatives, educating parents and encouraging appropriate pupil response.
+- 4.1.The School places a great deal of emphasis on fostering positive relationships between all members of the School community, because a positive environment and supportive relationships reduce incidents of bullying. - 4.2.The School endeavours to prevent bullying and has adopted a range of programmes that raise awareness and resilience.
+These programmes are supported through the PSHEE and Reflections programme, circle time, form time, the child support programme, counselling support, teacher mentors, pupil leadership initiatives, educating parents and encouraging appropriate pupil response. - 4.3.
 Trends are monitored through surveys to help the pastoral team support the pupils.
-Pupils who engage in bullying behaviour are identified, educated, supported and warned about future conduct.
+Pupils who engage in bullying behaviour are identified, educated, supported and warned about future conduct. - 4.4.
 Counselling and restorative sessions are offered to those involved in incidents of bullying.
-This a confidential service and can occur via pupil self-referral, teacher or parent referral.
+This is a confidential service and can occur via pupil self-referral, teacher or parent referral.

-2 Links to Legislation
+5. Links to Legislation

-There are a number of pieces of legislation which set out measures and actions for schools in response to bullying, as well as criminal and civil law.
+- 5.1.
+There are a number of pieces of legislation which set out measures and actions for Schools in response to bullying, as well as criminal and civil law.
 These may include (but are not limited to):

 - The Education and Inspection Act 2006, 2011

-- o The Equality Act 2010
+- The Equality Act 2010

 - The Children Act 1989

 - The Education (Independent School Standards) Regulations 2014

-- o Protection from Harassment Act 1997
+- Protection from Harassment Act 1997

-- o The Malicious Communications Act 1988
+- The Malicious Communications Act 1988

 - Public Order Act 1986

-3 Bullying - Child Protection/Safeguarding-related Issues
+6. Bullying - Child Protection/Safeguarding-related Issues

-3.1 A bullying incident is treated as a potential child protection concern, and particularly so when there is reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm.
-In such cases the school reports its concerns to the local safeguarding children multi-agency partnership.
-The school understands that bullying is potentially emotional and/or physical abuse.
-See our school Safeguarding Policy.

-- 3.2 Any kind of bullying is unacceptable. - 3.3 Children can abuse/bully other children.
-This is generally referred to as 'child on child abuse' and can take many forms, including (but not limited to) bullying (including cyberbullying, prejudice-based and discriminatory bullying); - 3.4 Members of staff are especially vigilant with those children identified as more vulnerable, for example, looked after children or those with certain physical or mental health conditions or SEND, who might be disproportionally impacted by behaviours such as child group isolation or bullying (including prejudice-based bullying).
+- 6.1.
+A bullying incident is treated as a potential child protection concern, and particularly so when there is reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm.
+In such cases the School reports - its concerns to the local safeguarding children multi-agency partnership.
+The School understands that bullying is potentially emotional and/or physical abuse.
+See our School Safeguarding Policy. - 6.2.
+Any kind of bullying is unacceptable. - 6.3.
+Children can abuse/bully other children.
+This is generally referred to as 'child on child abuse' and can take many forms, including (but not limited to) bullying (including cyberbullying, prejudice-based and discriminatory bullying); - 6.4.
+Members of staff are especially vigilant with those children identified as more vulnerable, for example, looked after children or those with certain physical or mental health conditions or SEND, who might be disproportionally impacted by behaviours such as child group isolation or bullying (including prejudice-based bullying).

-4 Definition of Bullying
+7. Definition of Bullying